enkidevs/curriculum/JavaScript/Core/parsing-numbers-and-ieee-754.md

 - Value to be converted
 - Radix or base of the number system to use

+The Radix or base defaults to 10 on later browsers but it is probably still best to specify as this is not the case on older browsers.

-*parseFloat* accepts just one argument
+*parseFloat* accepts just one argument:
 - Value to be converted

-The base defaults to 10 on later browsers but it is best to specify as this is not the case on older browsers:
+The below example shows how to use *parseInt* and *parseFloat*:

 ```
 parseInt("10", 10);//base 10, 10